Cervical Cancer Treatment in Israel

 - Organ-preserving surgeries.
 If the cancer is not widespread, you will be offered a surgical procedure called conization.
 It is indicated for early-stage cervical adenocarcinomas.
 This procedure is painless and lasts only 15 minutes.
 During surgery, only a small cone-shaped fragment of the cervix is removed.
 In Israel, most cervical cancers are treated with the LEEP technique (coagulation).
 In more severe cases, trachelectomy is performed.
 This only involves removal of the cervix and nearby lymph nodes.
 The uterus is preserved.
 Most women who had undergone this type of surgery in Israel, became pregnant and gave birth.
 Even after removal of the uterus (hysterectomy) and subsequent radiation therapy, ovaries can be preserved so that the woman could choose surrogate motherhood.
 Doctors will take an egg from this patient and then fertilize the egg with her husband’s sperm.
 Her biological child will be carried by another woman.

 - Minimally invasive surgery.
-As for hysterectomy, many doctors from the CIS countries believe that the major abdominal surgery is the only “serious” procedure that “guarantees” removal of the tumor.
-Everywhere in Israel, even in small provincial hospitals, doctors perform laparoscopic procedures through tiny punctures in the stomach.
+In Israel, even in small provincial hospitals, doctors perform laparoscopic procedures through tiny punctures in the stomach.
 This procedure requires only a short hospital stay and causes less pain and scarring.
 The cost of laparoscopic hysterectomy for cervical cancer starts from $7,000.

 - Fast recovery after surgery.
-If in a Russian hospital a patient can stay in bed for a long time, in Israel, patients are encouraged to stand up and start walking as soon as possible.
+In Israel, patients are encouraged to stand up and start walking as soon as possible.
 The patient has help with standing up; she has encouragement and support and is able to return to her daily activities very soon.
 Moreover, the risk of hospital-acquired infection is significantly lower.
-In Russia, some cancer patients are prohibited from tanning, doing massage, leading an active lifestyle, etc. In Israel, there are no unreasonable prohibitions.
+In Israel, there are no unreasonable prohibitions.
 After surgery, the woman usually enjoys the same activities she did before the disease.

 - High qualification of the doctors.
 Doctors’ qualification is another benefit of the Israeli medicine.
-If a young Russian doctor may wait for an opportunity to perform complex surgeries for years, it’s vice versa in the West: residents are heavily loaded with work and take part in hundreds of operations throughout the year.
+Residents are heavily loaded with work and take part in hundreds of operations throughout the year.
 So when they start their own practice, they are topnotch specialists.
 In addition, Israeli doctors serve an apprenticeship in various clinics of the world and thus accumulate unique experience.